 I don’t want to give up too much of Mr. SR’s story, so please continue to read below to learn more about Semi-Retire Plan.
 This is the 10th interview in this series and I hope that you find this story as inspiring as I did.

-Young Debt-Free Families Interview with Mr. SR from Semi-Retire Plan
+Debt Free Stories with Mr. SR from Semi-Retire Plan

 1) Start by telling us about yourself.
 Please include any details you feel comfortable sharing about your family, job situation, income level, and amount of debt paid.